gemini-cli-extensions/nanobanana/README.md

+> [!NOTE]
+> Nano Banana Pro (`gemini-3-pro-image-preview`) is now supported in this extension (v1.0.10+)!
+>
+> Set the `NANOBANANA_MODEL` environment variable to `gemini-3-pro-image-preview` to use it.

 # Nano Banana - Gemini CLI Extension

-A professional Gemini CLI extension for generating and manipulating images using the **Gemini 2.5 Flash Image** model (Nano Banana).
+A professional Gemini CLI extension for generating and manipulating images using the Nano Banana models.

 ## ✨ Features